Asha-Lingadalli/SQL_CaseStudy_problems/Book/README.md

 # Using CTEs for first bookings

 ## Questions Covered:
  1)select segment,total count of userId who booked flight in 2022.
-2)query to identify users whose first booking was a hotel booking 3)write a query to calculate the days between first and last booking of each user.
+ 2)query to identify users whose first booking was a hotel booking.
+ 3)write a query to calculate the days between first and last booking of each user.
  4)write the query to count the number of flights and hotel bookings in each of the segment for year 2022.

 -----------
 ## This repository is designed for:
-## Practicing SQL queries on realistic booking scenarios
-## Learning joins, aggregation, window functions, and date operations,CTES,Cases
+1)Practicing SQL queries on realistic booking scenarios 2)Learning joins, aggregation, window functions, and date operations,CTES,Cases